greglook/whidbey/README.md

 To summarize:
  1. Clone my fork of [REPLy](https://github.com/greglook/reply/tree/nrepl-renderer) with the patch and switch to the `nrepl-renderer` branch.
  2. Ensure REPLy has a `SNAPSHOT` version and `lein install` it locally.
- 3. Clone Leiningen and update the `project.xml` dependency on `reply` to the custom version.
+ 3. Clone [Leiningen](https://github.com/technomancy/leiningen) and update the `project.xml` dependency on `reply` to the version above.
- 4. Clone whidbey and `lein install` it locally.
+ 4. Clone this repo and `lein install` it locally.
  5. Add the configuration above to your `user` or `system` profile.
  6. Run `lein repl` and enjoy the colored goodness!